 Wular lake is home to a large number of birds

-Waters of Wular Lake in Kashmir is also home to a large number of terrestrial birds, therefore, the visit to the lake is a nice sojourn for people interested in natural beauty.
-Terrestrial birds like the Black-eared Kite, Eurasian Sparrowhawk, Short-toed Eagle, Himalayan golden Eagle, Rock Dove, Common Cuckoo and Indian Roller are hovering around the Wular lake.
+Waters of Wular Lake in Kashmir is also home to a large number of terrestrial birds.
+Therefore the visit to the lake is a nice sojourn for people interested in natural beauty.
+Terrestrial birds like the Black-eared Kite, Eurasian Sparrowhawk, Short-toed Eagle, Himalayan Golden Eagle, Rock Dove, Common Cuckoo and Indian Roller can be seen hovering around the Wular lake.

 Tulbul navigation and Indus water treaty

 One significant thing about Wular lake that makes it famous all over the world is the Tulbul navigation project.
 Tulbul navigation project is constructed at the mouth of the Wular Lake on river Jehlum.
-It acts as a "navigation lock-cum-control structure".
-The project was considered in the early1980s and work began in 1984.
-However, the Tulbul project became bone of contention between India and Pakistan since 1987.
+It acts as a 'navigation lock-cum-control structure'.
+The project was conceived in the early 1980s and work began in 1984.
+However, the Tulbul project has become a bone of contention between India and Pakistan since 1987.
 Pakistan blames India for violating the 1960 Indus water treaty.
 Pakistan fears that the project would hamper the flow of water to Pakistan and India denies these allegations as baseless and thinks the project is permissible under the 1960 Indus water treaty.

 Wular lake comes under Ramser Convention

-The Lake is the amalgamation of a variety of things known around the globe.
-It's serene, unruffled and its majestic beauty is astounding and refreshes one's mind and soul.
+The lake is the amalgamation of a variety of things known around the globe.
+It's serene, unruffled and majestic beauty is astounding and refreshes one's mind and soul.
 From Ramsar conservation to the Tulbul navigation project, Wular Lake is aesthetic and beguiling.